blocklet/create-blocklet/template-dapp/react/README.md

   ```

   Push your code to Github main/master branch, or make a pull request to the main/master branch.
-  The CI workflow will automatically publish a new version to a registry.
+  The CI workflow will automatically upload a new version to a registry.

 ## Q & A